 Protestors at One Franklin Square in Washington, D.C. erupted a police response downtown after a few criminal acts drew attention from city blocks nearby.

-Civil disobedience in a prior protest two blocks from One Franklin Square started and ended with the blocking of checkpoints and a pull-and-tug effort from both protestors and police followed by tear gas deployments.
+Civil disobedience in a prior protest two streets from One Franklin Square started and ended with the blocking of checkpoints and a pull-and-tug effort from both protestors and police followed by tear gas deployments.